My Top 10 Wines From Tesco

 It’s worth pushing the boat out, and spending over £10 for this textured, multi-faceted red from northern Italy.
 Dense, and black-cherry scented, it’s Valpolicella with a major difference, as the wine has been macerated on the skins of grapes used to make Amarone – so it’s ripe, it’s full, and it has a wonderful, savoury, wild herb character, with depth and punch.
 Full of a luxurious medley of black cherry, squished plum, tobacco and mocha scents and flavours, it’s a gorgeous, full-flavoured, yet silky-soft wine, with an almost gamey edge.
 Savour with rich stews, wild mushroom risotto, pheasant and venison.
 Also spot on with a platter of cured hams and prosciutto, with a chunk of top quality parmigiano.

 This is a simple, yet deliciously soft red, which is an absolute bargain, and a perfect weekday treat.
-It’s made from the Spanish Tempranillo grape, but grown in Argentina, which is best known for its big, bold, spicy Malbecs.
-This is different and has real charm.
-Soft, and gentle, with masses of juicy, raspberry and strawberry fruit, it has a freshness and a warm, fruity style.
+It’s made from the Spanish Tempranillo grape which is best known for its soft, and gentle styles of wine.
+This one has masses of juicy, raspberry and strawberry fruit, it has a freshness and a warm, fruity style.
 The perfect everyday red, which would be the perfect match to meatballs, sausages, or lasagne.

 Best known for Malbec, Argentina has a new wine star, in the form of the softer, and very elegant Cabernet Franc grape.
 I discovered this earlier this year, when I tasted through 123 of these at a judging for Decanter magazine, and this little beauty proves the point again.
 Dark in colour, yet fresh and joyful in character, it’s produced high up in the Uco Valley, close to Mendoza at over 1000m above sea leel, and it’s this elevation which gives the wine structure yet balance.
 Wafting violet, and damson scents, it brims over with crunchy, juicy redcurrant, wild herb and clove spice fruit - perfumed, polished and with a velvety softness, it’s a winner with game, roast leg of lamb, or peppered steak.
 One of my favourites.